The Huawei Paradox: future tech risks and unravelling interdependence

 The Huawei debate is not simply about the rise of one firm from China to threaten US supremacy.
 Huawei is a proxy for fear of China itself, its likely future capabilities and possible intentions.
 Whether China acts according to high risk or threat scenarios is, of course, heavily contingent on the state of the international system and whether it descends into conflict or whether international cooperation can be maintained.

-The US and some of its allies appear to so deeply distrust China that they are unwilling to attempt to find new international rules, norms, standards and institutions to govern the new digital economy.
+The US and some of its allies appear to so deeply distrust China that they are unwilling to attempt to find new international rules, norms, standards and institutions to govern a new, interdependent digital economy.
 We should be careful what we wish for.
-By branding China as an unacceptable risk and decoupling from its world-leading firms, rather than developing risk management strategies and systems of international cooperation, we may reinforce China’s historical geopolitical fear of encirclement, and over time encourage its government and firms to behave in exactly the way we fear.
-Or, if the worst-case scenario analysts are correct, we could be headed in that direction anyway.
+By branding China as an unacceptable risk and decoupling from its world-leading firms, rather than developing risk management strategies and systems for complex interdependence, we may reinforce China’s historical geopolitical fear of encirclement, and over time encourage its government and firms to behave in exactly the way we fear.
+Of course, if the worst-case scenario analysts are correct, we could be headed in that direction anyway.

-The Huawei paradox is therefore more than simply a problem of international business but represents a crisis of international relations, driven not only by trust in a supply chain, but the larger questions of whether it is possible to build processes of engagement, co-existence, norms, verification and enforcement to maintain international peace and security.
+The Huawei paradox is therefore more than simply a problem of international business but represents a crisis of interdependence in the international system, driven not only by collapsing trust in a supply chain, but the larger questions of whether it is possible in the 2020s to build processes of engagement, co-existence, norms, verification and enforcement to maintain international peace and security.

-Capri, A., (2020).
+Capri, A. (2020).
 COVID-19 impact on business: will the pandemic trigger more state intervention in business strategies?
-Hinrich Foundation.
-Retrieved from https://hinrichfoundation.com/trade-research/global-trade-research/thought-leadership/covid-19-impact-on-business-will-the-pandemic-trigger-more-state-intervention-in-business-strategies/
+Hinrich Foundation. <https://hinrichfoundation.com/trade-research/global-trade-research/thought-leadership/covid-19-impact-on-business-will-the-pandemic-trigger-more-state-intervention-in-business-strategies/>.

 Chang, G. (2020).
 The Great US-China Tech War.
 New York, NY: Encounter Books.